 In 1969, Haden made his first individual musical statement by forming a revolutionary large ensemble called the Liberation Music Orchestra, and released an album of the same name.
 Commissioning noted pianist/composer Carla Bley as arranger, Haden blended experimental big band jazz with the folk songs of the Spanish Civil War to create a powerfully original work.

-Haden's love of world music has resulted in collaborations with international players such as Brazilian guitarist Egberto Gismonti, Argentinean bandoneon master Dino Saluzzi, Cuban pianist Gonzalo Rubalcaba, and Portuguese guitar giant Carlos Paredes.
-He has also returned to his roots, releasing an unexpected album of Americana music in 2008, Rambling Boy.
+Haden's love of world music resulted in collaborations with international players such as Brazilian guitarist Egberto Gismonti, Argentinean bandoneon master Dino Saluzzi, Cuban pianist Gonzalo Rubalcaba, and Portuguese guitar giant Carlos Paredes.
+He also returned to his roots, releasing an unexpected album of Americana music in 2008, Rambling Boy.

-He has earned numerous national and international honors and awards, including the Los Angeles Jazz Society prize for "Jazz Educator of the Year;" France's Grand Prix Du Disque Award; Japan's Swing Journal magazine's Gold, Silver, and Bronze awards; the Montreal Jazz Festival's Miles Davis Award; a Guggenheim Fellowship; and four NEA grants for composition.
+He earned numerous national and international honors and awards, including the Los Angeles Jazz Society prize for "Jazz Educator of the Year;" France's Grand Prix Du Disque Award; Japan's Swing Journal magazine's Gold, Silver, and Bronze awards; the Montreal Jazz Festival's Miles Davis Award; a Guggenheim Fellowship; and four NEA grants for composition.

 Liberation Music Orchestra, Impulse!, 1969

 Charlie Haden Quartet West, Haunted Heart, Verve, 1991

 Charlie Haden/Pat Metheny, Beyond the Missouri Sky, Verve, 1996

 Charlie Haden Quartet West, Sophisticated Ladies, Emarcy, 2010